PhotonicsOpenProjects/ONE-PIX/README.md

 </p>

-- The fastest way to measure and analyze hyperspectral images without write any lien of code is to use the [GUI interface](https://github.com/PhotonicsOpenProjects/ONE-PIX/wiki/1.-Quickstart-Guide)
+- The fastest way to measure and analyze hyperspectral images without write any line of code is to use the [GUI interface](https://github.com/PhotonicsOpenProjects/ONE-PIX/wiki/1.-Quickstart-Guide)
-- For more advanced acquisitions,use directly [command line interfaces](app/cli) or [python script examples](app/python_code_examples) and adapt them to your use case  with using the [API](https://one-pix.readthedocs.io/en/latest/introduction.html).
+- For more advanced acquisitions,use directly [command line interfaces](app/cli) or [python script examples](app/python_code_examples) and adapt them on your usecase  with help in the [API](https://one-pix.readthedocs.io/en/latest/introduction.html).

 ## Contributing